 Of all optical technologies, WORM drives will probably come to occupy the most specialized niches.
 Although a WORM drive is ideal for backup purposes, it isn't terribly cost-effective unless you have large amounts of data and need file-tracking features.
-Most WORM drives can keep an audit trail of media are also far more stable than metal-oxide disks.
-They aren't affected by light, normal temperatures, or electromagnetic fields.
+Most WORM drives can keep an audit trail of different versions of a file.

+ptical

+media are also far more

+stable than metal-oxide

+disks.
+They aren't

+affected by light,

+normal temperatures,

+or electromagnetic

+fields.